 Less affordable for low coverage

-State Farm has the lowest Rhode Island renters insurance rates, starting at $17 monthly.
+State Farm has the lowest Rhode Island renters insurance rates at $17 monthly.
 The insurer ranks fourth nationally in J.D.
 Power customer satisfaction ratings.
-State Farm stands out by letting customers precisely tailor their personal property coverage limits to their needs.
+State Farm lets customers precisely tailor their personal property coverage limits to their needs.

 Average Cost of Renters Insurance in Rhode Island

-The table below lets you filter major factors affecting rates to see average costs for your situation.
+Filter the table by major factors affecting rates to see average costs for your situation.

 Rhode Island Renters Insurance: Buyer's Guide

 Finding the right renters insurance in Rhode Island can be challenging.
-This guide will help you select ideal coverage for your needs.
+This guide helps you select ideal coverage for your needs.

 How to Find the Best Cheap Renters Insurance in Rhode Island

-Decide how much coverage you need by knowing the value of items you want to insure and considering risks like weather damage, crime and pet-related factors.
+Know the value of items you want to insure and consider risks like weather damage, crime and pet-related factors.

 Research average costs for your profile to assess if quotes offer good value.
 Look for discounts you may qualify for to save more.